naishal988/PhishGuard-ZK-Extension/README.md

 You can load and run this extension locally for free across all major Chromium browsers and Firefox:

 ### 1️⃣ Google Chrome & Brave
-1. Download or download the official source package from this repository.
+1. Download or clone the official source package from this repository.
 2. Open Chrome and navigate to `chrome://extensions/`.
 3. Enable **Developer mode** (toggle switch in the top right).
 4. Click **Load unpacked** (top left) and select the `PhishGuard-Extension` folder.